Oakland County Expungement Attorneys

 A streamlined process, including no waiting period, is available for expunging marijuana possession convictions.

-Multiple felonies or misdemeanors that arise within 24 hours count as one conviction for expungement, except for assaultive crimes, offenses involving the use or possession of a dangerous weapon, or crimes that carry a maximum penalty of ten (10) or more years in prison.
+Multiple felonies or misdemeanors arising within 24 hours count as one conviction for expungement, except for assaultive crimes, offenses involving the use or possession of a dangerous weapon, or crimes with a maximum penalty of ten (10) or more years in prison.
 This provision is called the “One Bad Night Rule.”